-4. What is a Disclosable Matter?
+5. What is a Disclosable Matter?

-- 4.1.
-Under the Whistleblower Laws a 'Disclosable Matter' is where there is a disclosure of information by an Eligible Whistleblower, where the Eligible Whistleblower has reasonable grounds to suspect that the information: - (a) concerns misconduct (including fraud, negligence, default, breach of trust, and breach of duty), or an improper state of affairs or circumstances, in relation to the Company or a related entity; - (b) concerns misconduct, or an improper state of affairs or circumstances, in relation to the tax affairs of the Company or an associate of the Company; or - (c) indicates that an officer or employee of the Company or a related entity, has engaged in conduct that: - i. constitutes an offence against, or a contravention of, a provision of specified legislation including the Corporations Act 2001 (Cth); - ii. constitutes an offence against any other law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more; - iii. represents a danger to the public or the financial system; or - iv. will warrant a 'Public Interest Disclosure' or an 'Emergency Disclosure' (see definitions below). - 4.2.
-Misconduct or an 'improper state of affairs or circumstances' that may amount to examples of Disclosable Matters may include, but are not limited to: - (a) dishonest, fraudulent or corrupt activity, including bribery; - (b) illegal conduct (such as theft, drug sale or use, violence, harassment or intimidation, criminal damage to property or other breaches of state or federal law); - (c) unethical conduct or any conduct which is in breach of the Group's policies (such as dishonestly altering company records or data, adopting questionable accounting practices or wilfully breaching the Group's Code of Conduct or other policies or procedures); - (d) conduct which is potentially damaging to the Group, a Group employee or a third party, such as unsafe work practices, environmental damage, health risks or abuse of the Group property or resources; - (e) conduct which amounts to an abuse of authority; - (f) conduct which may cause financial loss to the Group or damage its reputation or be otherwise detrimental to the Group's interests; - (g) conduct that involves harassment, discrimination, victimisation or bullying; - (h) conduct that involves any other kind of serious impropriety; - (i) auditing non-disclosure or manipulation of any audit processes; - (j) information that indicates a significant risk to public safety even if it does not involve a breach of a particular law; - (k) information that indicates a significant risk to the stability of, or confidence in, the financial system, even if it does not involve a breach of a particular law; or - (I) any deliberate concealment relating to the above.
+- 5.1.
+Under the Whistleblower Laws a 'Disclosable Matter' is where there is a disclosure of information by an Eligible Whistleblower, where the Eligible Whistleblower has reasonable grounds to suspect that the information: - (a) concerns misconduct (including fraud, negligence, default, breach of trust, and breach of duty), or an improper state of affairs or circumstances, in relation to the Company or a related entity; - (b) concerns misconduct, or an improper state of affairs or circumstances, in relation to the tax affairs of the Company or an associate of the Company; or - (c) indicates that an officer or employee of the Company or a related entity, has engaged in conduct that: - i. constitutes an offence against, or a contravention of, a provision of specified legislation including the Corporations Act 2001 (Cth); - ii. constitutes an offence against any other law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more;

-- 4.3.
-A Disclosable Matter may include conduct that may not involve a contravention of a particular - 4.4.
+- iii. represents a danger to the public or the financial system; or - iv. will warrant a 'Public Interest Disclosure' or an 'Emergency Disclosure' (see definitions below under section 8). - 5.2.
+Misconduct or an 'improper state of affairs or circumstances' that may amount to examples of Disclosable Matters may include, but are not limited to: - (a) dishonest, fraudulent or corrupt activity, including bribery; - (b) illegal conduct (such as theft, drug sale or use, violence, harassment or intimidation, criminal damage to property or other breaches of state or federal law); - (c) unethical conduct or any conduct which is in breach of the Group's policies (such as dishonestly altering company records or data, adopting questionable accounting practices or wilfully breaching the Group's Code of Conduct or other policies or procedures); - (d) conduct which is potentially damaging to the Group, a Group employee or a third party, such as unsafe work practices, environmental damage, health risks or abuse of the Group property or resources; - (e) conduct which amounts to an abuse of authority; - (f) conduct which may cause financial loss to the Group or damage its reputation or be otherwise detrimental to the Group's interests; - (g) conduct that involves harassment, discrimination, victimisation or bullying; - (h) conduct that involves any other kind of serious impropriety; - (i) auditing non-disclosure or manipulation of any audit processes; - (j) information that indicates a significant risk to public safety even if it does not involve a breach of a particular law; - (k) information that indicates a significant risk to the stability of, or confidence in, the financial system, even if it does not involve a breach of a particular law; - (I) financial irregularities; - (m) failure to comply with, or breach of, legal or regulatory requirements; - engaging in or threatening to engage in detrimental conduct against a person who has made a disclosure or is believed or suspected to have made, or be planning to make, a disclosure; or - (o) any deliberate concealment relating to the above. - 5.3.
+A Disclosable Matter may include conduct that may not involve a contravention of a particular law. - 5.4.
 An individual who makes a disclosure may still qualify for protection even if their disclosure turns out to be incorrect, in so far that the disclosure was made in good faith and / or have reasonable grounds.

-5. What is not Considered a Disclosable Matter?
+6. What is not Considered a Disclosable Matter?